-Visit their website tourismrossland.com/travel/ for the most up-to-date info on bus schedules for how to get here and free ski shuttle etc.
+Visit their website http://tourismrossland.com/travel/ for the most up-to-date info on bus schedules for how to get here and free ski shuttle etc.

 Consumer Tips for Booking Travel Online